fbef0102/Game-Private_Plugin/Plugin_插件/Server_伺服器/sm_PlayerTime/readme.md

 	* Display Name, country, city, play time, lerp on client connection
 	* Played time is from game statistics
-	* Any player whose total time played on record is below 100 hours can not join the server.
+	* Any player whose total time played is below 100 hours can not join the server.
 </details>

 * Important Step